 "So I've always been a big supporter."

-Earlier this year, Gordon jetted down under to film a week's worth of episodes for MasterChef Australia.
+In 2018, Gordon jetted Down Under to film a week's worth of episodes for MasterChef Australia.
 The highlight for him was mentoring contestants as they went up against professional chefs.

 "I'm all about the underdog," Gordon explains.
 "I've been dealt a couple of dysfunctional cards.
 I didn't come from a restaurant background.